katsuomi/githubUsers/README.md

 #### Start-up

-The following procedure, start the container.
+The following procedure, run the container.

 ```bash
 # package install